peteratseneca/dps907fall2016/Week_07/README.md

 Add this to any project, in the Controllers folder, and edit its namespace.
 Then you can use it any controller.

+**SimpleClaims**

+Enhances the ProjectWithSecurity code example (above).

+Adds claims processing.
+When you register a new user account, you must provide a given name, a surname, and one or more role claims.
+See the EntityBodyData.txt source code file for examples.

+Features:
+* Test controller that will enable you to test various user account scenarios
+* AuthInfo controller that will decrypt/decode the access token, and display its contents